teodoraghise/js-exercise-project/README.md

 `Git`
 `Yarn or Npm`

-### Installation
+### Installation & new project
 1. Fork this repository
 2. Enable GitHub Pages from your repository settings

-2. Create a new HTML file with the project name in the projects folder
+1. Create a new HTML file/folder in the projects folder
-3. Implement your solution in the file
+2. Implement your solution in the file
+3. Link the path to the html file in the index.html (from root dir)